zhyank/test/ReadMe.md

 First code.
 ```
-Java is easy to learn ,hard to learn well.
+Java is easy to learn ,hard to learn well.2345
 ```
 php is easy to learn.
 1